ia-toki/tcframe/docs/api_ref.rst

     - *<scalar variable name>*.
     - *<vector variable name>* **% SIZE(**\ *<number of elements>*\ **)**.
 The number of elements can be a constant or a scalar variable.
+    - *<vector variable name>*.
+Here, the number of elements is unspecified.
+This kind of element must occur last in a line segment, if any.
+Elements will be considered until new line is found.

     For example: